Jason2Brownlee/blog/content/posts/learn-machine-learning-algorithms.md

 ---
 date: '2025-01-29T08:02:51+11:00'
-title: 'How to Learn Machine Learning Algorithms for Programmers'
+title: 'How to Learn Machine Learning Algorithms (for Programmers)'
 ---

-I've written a ton of books to help developers learn machine learning algorithms over the years.
+I've written a ton of tutorials and books to help developers learn machine learning algorithms over the years.

-It's not my area any longer, but if asked, my suggestion for a programmer that **learns via programming** is to code machine learning algorithms from scratch.
+It's not my area any longer, but if asked, my suggestion for a programmer (that **learns via programming**) is to code machine learning algorithms from scratch.

 Is this you?
 It is me.
 It's how I learn best.

-Here, I really mean we learn best by:
+Here, I really mean that we learn best by:

 1. reading about thing
 2. writing code for the thing